Upstart is an online lending company that’s trying to change personal lending, by using other factors to determine your creditworthiness.

-This criteria that doesn’t take into account you, the individual.
+This criterion doesn’t take into account you, the individual.
 Oftentimes, they just look at your FICO score.

 What is a FICO score?
 A FICO score is a three-digit number lenders use to predict how likely you are to repay them if they grant you credit.
 They determine this number by evaluating your credit reports and other proprietary factors.